-Many people can benefit from Acupuncture.
+Many people can benefit from the treatment.
 This includes most adults, pregnant women, and some children.
 The benefits of Acupuncture can be seen immediately but often take at least three sessions and may require maintenance treatments, depending on the individual.
 Its effects are also cumulative.
 Your Acupuncturist can discuss your treatment program with you.

 Other modalities are often used in combination with acupuncture to improve the outcome of your treatment.